ansys/pyfluent/doc/source/user_guide/session/launching_ansys_fluent.rst

 - The ``run.py`` file can contain any number of PyFluent commands using any of the supported interfaces.

-Once running within the scheduler environment, the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>` method can be used in a few different ways.
+Within the scheduler environment, the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>` function can be used in a few different ways.
 This example shows how to start the three-dimensional, double precision version of Fluent on all the requested machines and cores: